Fecal incontinence: Radiation

 Irradiation may occur during radiotherapy, e.g. for prostate cancer.
 Radiation-induced FI may involve the anal canal as well as the rectum, when proctitis, anal fistula formation, and diminished function of internal and external sphincter occur.

 Trauma

 Fecal incontinence caused by trauma is uncommon.
 Rare causes of traumatic injury to the anal sphincters include military or traffic accidents complicated by pelvic fractures, spine injuries or perineal lacerations, insertion of foreign bodies in the rectum, and anal sexual abuse.

-Anal penetration
+Anal sex

 Studies assessing anal sex and fecal incontinence have produced inconsistent results.
-Most people engaging in anal sex do not experience subsequent fecal incontinence.
-Some practices are more strongly associated with incontinence; including anal fisting, high frequency of anal sex, psychoactive drug use and BDSM.
+Most people casually engaging in anal sex do not experience subsequent fecal incontinence.
+However, some practices are more strongly associated with incontinence; including anal fisting, high frequency of anal sex, psychoactive drug use and BDSM.
 Females have lower anal canal pressures and less robust sphincters than males, which may make them more susceptible to incontinence, particularly if coercion is involved.